The best way to sell your new title is to have it appear in Amazon search results for books.

 But they can also provide buying advice such as reviews or where you can buy products or services.

-Amazon search works in a similar way, except for one important point.
+Amazon search results work in a similar way, except for one important point.

 Because Amazon is in the business of selling products, its search engine only returns results for Amazon products.